MicrosoftDocs/powerShell-Docs.sv-se/reference/docs-conceptual/developer/format/scriptblock-element-for-expressionbinding-for-groupby-format.md

 ## <a name="attributes-and-elements"></a>Attribut och element

-I följande avsnitt beskrivs attribut, underordnade element och det överordnade elementet i `ScriptBlock`-elementet.
+I följande avsnitt beskrivs attribut, underordnade element och `ScriptBlock` elementets överordnade element.

 ### <a name="attributes"></a>Attribut

-Ingen.
+Inga.

 ### <a name="child-elements"></a>Underordnade element

-Ingen.
+Inga.

 ### <a name="parent-elements"></a>Överordnade element